neoforged/.github/primers/1.21.5/index.md

     - `FailedTestTracker` - An object for holding all game tests that failed.
     - `FunctionGameTestInstance` - A test instance for running a test function.
     - `GameTest` annotation is removed
-    - `GameTestAssertException` now takes in a `Component` and the tick the error occured at
+    - `GameTestAssertException` now extends `GameTestException`
-        - `getDescription` - Creates a component for the error message.
+    - `GameTestException` - An exception thrown during the execution of a game test.
     - `GameTestBatch` now takes in an index and environment definition instead of a name and batch setups
     - `GameTestBatchFactory`
         - `fromTestFunction` -> `divideIntoBatches`, not one-to-one